Extracurricular Activities and Clubs

 The goal of the BHHS Math Team is to provide a venue in which students who enjoy math can participate in a competitive manner (while eating donuts) with other mathletes sharing this interest on the school, county, state and national levels.
 Westchester Interscholastic Math League (WIML) meets are held once a month and involve competition between 67 teams from 28 Westchester/Putnam school districts.
 These competitions are held in smaller subgroups and rotate among three to four neighboring high schools.
 The final meet is held at Byram Hills High School and involves all participating districts.
 Students leave BHHS at 2:30PM for away meets and typically return between 4:30 PM and 5:00PM.

 The top scorers in WIML competitions go on to represent Westchester/Putnam at the state level at the New York State Math League Meet in April.
 Here, in addition to individual competition, students have the opportunity to work as a group on Team and Relay Questions.

-Upcoming Meetings/Events: Practices are held on Monday from 2:30 to 3:30 PM in Mrs. Roby’s room 423.
+Upcoming Meetings/Events: Practices are held on Monday from 2:30 to 3:30 PM in Mr. Kalish's room.
 Internet/mail competitions are held in the building and are used primarily as practice for the WIML meets.
 Information about meets will be broadcast to all those concerned.